 - Supervise all baths at all times.
 Always stay within arm's reach of your child.
 Never leave your child alone in the tub—even with an older sibling.

 - Deal with water hazards, and teach swimming safety.
 Teach your child the rules of safe swimming and how to swim.
 Empty all buckets and coolers when not in use.
 Keep toilet lids down, and consider securing them with safety latches.

 - Keep pools and hot tubs safe.
 If you have your own pool or pond, keep it fenced.
 Never leave your child unattended near water.

 In addition to these precautions, learn first aid and CPR (cardiopulmonary resuscitation).
 Knowing these skills can make the difference between life and death in an emergency situation.
 For more information, see the topic Dealing With Emergencies.

-Safety Measures Outside the Home Back to top
+Safety Measures Outside the Home

 You cannot protect your child from every danger he or she can possibly encounter outside the home.
 But you can take reasonable precautions and teach your child basic safety rules.
 This general training can help prepare your child for many situations he or she may face.

 Prevent accidents by using safe equipment, teaching safety awareness, and closely supervising your child.

 - Help your child become "street smart."
 Teach your child basic rules about the dangers of cars and streets.